jamogriff/rails-driver/README.md

 ```
 RAILS_ENGINE_DOMAIN: http://localhost:3000
 ```

-## Test Suite

-`spec/features/harness_spec.rb` includes tests for the Rails Engine Project.
-In order for this test suite to run properly, you will need to:

-1. Make sure your Rails Engine Database is seeded with the original data from the provided csv files
-1. Make sure Rails Engine is serving from the url you specified in `config/application.yml` (`localhost:3000` if you copied the example `config/application.yml` above)

-## Front End

-You can also use the Front End to test Rails Engine.
-The Front End is an example of how your Rails Engine API could be consumed.

-First, you will need to enable Cross Origin Resource Sharing (CORS) on your Rails Engine.
-Do this using the [Rack CORS](https://github.com/cyu/rack-cors) gem.
-Folllow the instructions to get this set up (make sure you are following these instructions for Rails Engine, NOT Rails Driver).
+**Remember: you need to set-up [Rails Engine](https://github.com/jamogriff/rails-engine) in order to use Rails Driver.
+Rails Engine has [CORS](https://github.com/cyu/rack-cors) enabled to allow resource sharing for the purpose of using this front-end.**

 If you are running Rails Engine on `localhost:3000` as in the examples above, you will need to run Rails Driver on a different port, for example:

 ```
-rails s -p 3001
+rails s -p 4000
 ```

-Navigate your browser to `localhost:3001` to see Rails Driver in action.

-If you are just starting the project, you should see an empty Item index.
+Navigate your browser to `localhost:400` to see Rails Driver in action.
+You can use the front-end to explore how Javascript interacts with the Rails Engine API.
+Having both applications running locally and seeing how HTTP requests and responses get passed back and forth is very informative in understanding the roles of back-end and front-end software development.

+## Test Suite

+`spec/features/harness_spec.rb` includes tests for the Rails Engine roject.
+In order for this test suite to run properly, you will need to:

+1. Make sure your Rails Engine eatabase is seeded with the data provided in the `pg-dump` file and `db/schema.rb` is accurate.
+1. Ensure Rails Engine is serving from the url you specified in `config/application.yml` (`localhost:3000` if you copied the example `config/application.yml` above)